 4. Al-Balad in Saudi Arabia:

-These historic structures reflect the city’s centuries-old maritime heritage and the influence of various cultures that have shaped its identity over the years.
+These structures not only reflect Jeddah’s deep maritime heritage but also highlight the rich blend of cultures that have shaped the city over centuries.

-Al-Balad is also home to several historic mosques, including the Al-Masjid Al-Mahalli and the Al-Masjid Al-Kabir, which showcase the region’s architectural and religious traditions.
+Al-Balad is also home to some of Jeddah’s oldest and most cherished mosques, including Al-Masjid Al-Mahalli and Al-Masjid Al-Kabir.

-In addition, visitors can stroll along the historic Al-Balad Corniche, enjoying views of the Red Sea and the city skyline, or explore the nearby Al-Balad Park, a lush green oasis amidst the bustling city streets.
+A stroll along the Al-Balad Corniche offers scenic views of the Red Sea and the city skyline, while nearby Al-Balad Park provides a peaceful green escape from the bustling streets.

 5. At-Turaif District in Ad-Diriyah in Saudi Arabia: